Semester in Jerusalem

 Major/Minor Elective Credits for Courses

-Physical Settings, Archaeology of Jerusalem I, and History of Ancient Israel taken together can count toward fulfilling the 6 hour elective block in the Archaeology major plus either ARCH 345, 365, or 366.
-Journeys across Cultures, History of the Church in the East, Intertestamental Literature, or Readings in Biblical Hebrew Narrative can count toward the 6-hour advanced interdisciplinary concentration in Biblical Studies option in the Archaeology major.
+Physical Settings, Biblical Archaeology I, and History of Ancient Israel taken together can count toward fulfilling the 6 hour elective block in the Archaeology major plus either ARCH 345, 365, or 366.
+Journeys across Cultures, History of the Church in the East, Qumran and the Dead Sea Scrolls, or Biblical Hebrew: Historical and Geographical Texts can count toward the 6-hour advanced interdisciplinary concentration in Biblical Studies option in the Archaeology major.

 BITH majors/minors may earn 8 elective credits, 10 with department permission

-IR majors/minors and those completing the PACS Certificate Program may earn 6 elective credits by taking Intro to Modern Middle East and Palestinian Society and Politics.
-In addition, History of the Holy Land can fulfill the history elective requirement for the IR major.
+IR majors/minors and those completing the PACS Certificate Program may earn 6 elective credits by taking Intro to the Modern Middle East and Palestinian Society and Politics.

 - Physical Settings of the Bible: ARCH, BITH, GEOL